MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

+# 🩸 Life Science use-case for federated queries

-In this use case, participants are requested to efficiently re-write and execute the query listed below, which uses many data sources, in federated manner.
+In these use-cases, participants are requested to efficiently re-write and execute the query listed below, which uses many data sources, in federated manner.

-The participants will need to answer the queries by retrieving and joining informations from multiple SPARQL endpoints among this list of endpoints:
+The participants will need to answer the queries by retrieving and joining informations from multiple SPARQL endpoints among this **list of endpoints**:

-* Bio2RDF drugbank: to host on GraphDB at https://graphdb.dumontierlab.com
-* Bio2RDF HGNC: to host on Stardog at https://stardog.137.120.31.102.nip.io (create db `federated-demo`)
-* Bio2RDF goa: to host on [oxigraph](https://github.com/oxigraph/oxigraph)?
-* WikiPathways: hosted on Virtuoso at https://sparql.wikipathways.org/sparql
+* **WikiPathways**: hosted on Virtuoso at https://sparql.wikipathways.org/sparql
-* KG-hub Covid-kg hosted on Blazegraph at http://kg-hub-rdf.berkeleybop.io/blazegraph/sparql
+* **KG-hub Covid-kg**: hosted on Blazegraph at http://kg-hub-rdf.berkeleybop.io/blazegraph/sparql
-* Wikidata hosted on Blazegraph at https://query.wikidata.org
+* **Wikidata**: hosted on Blazegraph at https://query.wikidata.org
-* Bioregistry hosted using rdflib-endpoint at https://bioregistry.io/sparql
+* **Bioregistry**: hosted using rdflib-endpoint at https://bioregistry.io/sparql
+* **Bio2RDF**: datasets available as whole in a Virtuoso at https://bio2rdf.org/sparql
+  * Drugbank: to host on GraphDB at https://graphdb.dumontierlab.com (note: GraphDB free edition does not handle multiple queries at the same time, it waits for the previous query to finish.
+Sending too many complex queries might get it stuck, which will require a hard restart from the server)
+  * HGNC: to host on Stardog? at https://stardog.137.120.31.102.nip.io (create db `federated-demo`)
+  * GOA: to host on [oxigraph](https://github.com/oxigraph/oxigraph)?

+> ⚠️ Unfortunately the latest published version of the mentioned Bio2RDF datasets is not valid RDF, because the URIs contains spaces.
+So we could not load those 3 Bio2RDF datasets to separate triplestores (they all fail due to spaces in URIs).

 ## WikiPathways x BioLink

-Question: "For each gene present in the kg-covid-19 endpoint, retrieve the pathways this gene is part of in the WikiPathways endpoint"
+Question: "For each gene present in the kg-covid-19 endpoint, retrieve the pathways each gene is part of in the WikiPathways endpoint"

 Get pathways from WikiPathways for Genes in the kg-covid-19 knowledge graph"

 Here is an example of a query to run on the WikiPathway endpoint that will retrieve informations about genes in the KG-hub covid KG:

 * Retrieve gene labels from WikiPathways (https://www.wikipathways.org/)
-* Map gene URIs (http is used in WikiPathways, https is used in KG-hub)
+* Map gene URIs (note that http is used in WikiPathways, https is used in KG-hub)
 * Retrieve pathways in which those genes are present from the KG-hub endpoint (https://github.com/Knowledge-Graph-Hub/kg-covid-19)

 The query should look a bit like this when running through the federation engines: